*This post was updated on January 30th, 2019.

 And 30 years later, I see the same thing happening with social media.
 ISIS using it to propagate hateful messages, high-level coordinated ads being posted during election times, and on a very basic level, abuse and harassment of people from all areas and walks of life.
 And guys (especially my young readers), life is not like this.
 Social media like traditional media amplifies emotions associated with stories and caution must be taken.

-Koel Shop is the second brand I want to highlight here.
 Promising to revive more affordable Indus art like block printing, ajrak, and chundri, this brand offers a great customer experience for customers willing to spend Rs.4000 to Rs.
 25,000.
 Their website is not equipped with a shopping feature yet, but they are quite active on Instagram and Facebook so placing orders through messaging is not a problem at all.
-For those of you who travel to Pakistan will be happy to learn that Koel has storefronts on E-Street, Clifton and Dolman Mall, Clifton.
-There is even an adjacent cafe and art gallery to enjoy on E-Street.
+For those of you who travel to Pakistan will be happy to learn that Koel has storefronts on E-Street, Clifton and Dolman Mall, Clifton in Karachi and even has a branch in Lahore.
+There is even an adjacent cafe & art gallery to enjoy while shopping in the E-Street branch.

-All of these outfits mentioned will look great with chand balis, jhumkas, and meenakari jewelry, or very traditional afghani jewelry.
-There are numerous bazaars and markets in Pakistan where you can shop for churiyaans (metal or glass bangles) and khussas (flat shoes).
-For the kurtas I mentioned, you can go modern with pants or capris or go traditional with a churidar pajama.
+The Koel Shop outfits will look great with chand balis, jhumkas, & meenakari jewelry, or very traditional afghani jewelry.
+There are numerous bazaars and markets in Pakistan where you can shop for churiyaans (metal or glass bangles) and khussas (flat Mughal-style slip-ons).
+For the kurtas, you can go modern with pants or capris or go traditional with a churidar pajama, lenghas, & ghararas.
+The chundri or ajrak dupattas are great to freshen up a dull or boring outfit.
 So fun!
-All you would need is nice fresh makeup, freshly done hair, and vibrant polished nails and you will be set!
+All you would need is nice fresh makeup, freshly done hair, and vibrant polished nails & you will be set!